What are the annual filing mandates outlined for a Section 8 company? Let’s find out with the help of our Vakilsearch experts.

 - The company’s Board of Directors shall file their boards’ report in the prescribed format, which shall include all financial statements and other annexures.
 The board report must be submitted on Form AOC-4.

 - The balance sheet, profit and loss statement, cash flow statement, and other financial statements must be provided by the company.
-And a statutory auditor must be appointed to audit the report, which is to be filed with the ROC.
+And a statutory auditor must be appointed to audit the report, which is to be filed with the ROC annual filing for company.

 - The ITR of the procedure for registration Section 8 company must be filed by the 30th of September at the end of each assessment year.